 The national average household water usage is approximately 600 litres per day.

-The average per person is 220 litres per day.
+The average per person uses 220 litres per day.
 Our research in the Western Bay (2010 and 2012) indicated an average household use of closer to 660-720 litres per day.

 About 70 percent of water supplied to homes ends up as wastewater.